 The goal of Community Supported Industry is to strengthen regional economies by replacing some of those imports with goods produced by local businesses that provide living wages and employ sustainable manufacturing processes.

-Our focus is on the basic necessities—food, clothing, shelter, and energy—and the goal is to foster businesses that produce locally, employ local residents, and sell in local shops as well as export to other regions.
-By engaging a broad base of citizens in designing, developing, marketing, and financing new businesses, Community Supported Industry will help re-establish the value chain from resource to production to distribution and sale.
+Our focus is on the basic necessities—food, clothing, shelter, and energy—and the goal is to foster businesses that produce locally, employ local residents, and sell in local shops in addition to exporting to other regions.
+By engaging a broad base of citizens in designing, developing, marketing, and financing new businesses, Community Supported Industry can help re-establish the value chain from resource to production to distribution and sale.

-Within the Berkshire Region’s Community Supported Industry initiative, multiple partner organizations will develop paths for the Berkshire community to co-imagine, co-develop and co-finance and patronize “import-replacement” businesses.
-These businesses will responsibly harness the natural resources available to us here in the Berkshires in order to create products for local consumption or even for export.
+Within the Berkshire Region’s Community Supported Industry initiative, multiple partner organizations are developing paths for the Berkshire community to co-imagine, co-develop, co-finance, and patronize “import-replacement” businesses.
+These businesses will responsibly harness the natural resources available in the Berkshires to create products for local markets.

-The Self-Help Association for a Regional Economy (SHARE) program of the Southern Berkshire region existed from 1981 to 1992, and collateralized 23 loans with a 100% rate of repayment - surprising the bankers, but not the SHARE depositors who knew the community businesses they supported.
-SHARE ended in 1992 when the banks in the region began reinvesting in small community-based businesses.
-Many of the businesses were able to secure loans at lower interest rates, so SHARE was no longer needed for its original purpose.
+1981 was a period of high interest rates for loans to small businesses.
+The Self-Help Association for a Regional Economy (SHARE) program of the Southern Berkshire region was designed to pool savings of concerned citizens to collateralize bank loans to new businesses at a reduced interest rate.
+The program existed from 1981 to 1992, and collateralized 23 loans with a 100% rate of repayment – surprising the bankers, but not the SHARE depositors who knew the community businesses they supported.
+SHARE ended in 1992 when the banks in the region, prompted by Community Reinvestment Act requirements, began themselves to invest in small locally owned businesses at affordable interest rates.
+SHARE was no longer needed for its original purpose.

-However, the SHARE model is still a useful and simple to operate tool that can allow citizens to make affordable loans available to businesses that cannot secure loans at reasonable rates.
+However, the SHARE model is still a useful and simple to operate tool that facilitates citizens making affordable loans available to businesses that cannot otherwise secure bank funding.
 Learn more about how to start your own SHARE program.

-BerkShares, Inc. and the Schumacher Center for a New Economics has partnered with local organizations, community members, and companies to offer Entry to Entrepreneurship (E2E), a 10-week business-planning course for 14 to 25 year-olds focused on fostering community entrepreneurship.
-The third year of this course will be offered from the end of January 2017 to mid April 2017 (dates to be announced) at the Great Barrington campus of Berkshire Community College.
+As part of the initiative to foster community entrepreneurship in the Schumacher Center’s home region of the Berkshires, BerkShares, Inc. and the Schumacher Center for a New Economics have partnered with local organizations, community members, and companies to offer Entry to Entrepreneurship (E2E), a 10-week business-planning course for 16 to 30 year-olds.
+Since it started in 2015, the class has been offered from late January to mid April and is held at the Great Barrington campus of Berkshire Community College.